Meme1079/PsychWiki/PsychWiki_Source/Value Setting & Getting Functions.md

 # General Setters
 ### setProperty(variable:String, value:Dynamic)
-Sets the current variable PlayStates name with a new value.
+Sets the current <ins>variable PlayStates name</ins> with a new value.

 - `variable` - The tag of the object or object variable name.
 - `value` - The new value to be set.